viprlab/viprlab.github.io/research.md

 {: #proj-members}
 {% include clearfloat.html prevfloat="left" %}

-### Long-term Video Surveillance (LoViS)
-{% include imagethumbnailblock.html align="left" url="/images/lovis.png" width="120px" height="120px" padding="right" %}
-In a long-term period, video surveillance takes on a different perspective.
-Habitual behaviors of people or permanent changes to objects can be observed while anomalous "out-of-norm" variations can also be traced.
-We investigate how these variational patterns can be extracted over a long period of time to gain a high-level understanding of various factors at play.
-{: #proj-description}
-{% include clearfloat.html prevfloat="left" %}

 ### Facial Micro-Expression Analysis
 {% include imagethumbnailblock.html align="left" url="/images/microexp-emm.gif" height="120px" padding="right" %}
 A micro-expression is a brief and involuntary facial movement which reveals a genuine emotion that a person tries to hide.
 Psychologists have been studying facial micro-expressions since the 1960’s, computer scientists are now beginning to explore the possibility of spotting and identifying these micro-expressions using machine vision and learning algorithms; we aim to discover novel methods for doing so.
 This contemporary field of research has potential applications for clinical diagnosis of psychological conditions (autism and depression), criminal interrogation and lie detection.
 This project is in collaboration with institutions in UK and China.